stevencox/blackbalsam/README.md

 ## Overview

-Blackbalsam's **interface** uses JupyterHub notebook environment featuring artificial intelligence, visualization, and scalable computing capabilities.
+Blackbalsam's **interface** uses a JupyterHub notebook environment featuring artificial intelligence, visualization, and scalable computing capabilities.
 For **computation**, integration of the Jupyter environment with Apache Spark and Kubernetes allows users to dynamically create personal Spark clusters with user specified attributes.
-These interface and compute capabilities are coupled to a tiered **storage** platform including networked filesystem access to COVID-19 data sets, the Mino S3 compatible object store, and the Alluxio distributed memory cache.
+Plans to incorporate GPU nodes to enable deep learning scenarios are under way.
+These interface and compute capabilities are coupled to a tiered **storage** platform including networked filesystem, the Mino S3 compatible object store, and the Alluxio distributed memory cache.
+These provide access to COVID-19 data sets.
 The prototype runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster, is cloud ready, and is open source under the MIT License.

 ### Authentication
-Access is provided via GitHub and OpenID Connect (OIDC).
+Authentication is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.

 ### Artificial Intelligence & Analytics
 The Blackbalsam notebook includes Tensorflow, Keras, Gensim, PyTorch, scikit-learn, pandas, and numpy.
 Users can also easily create Spark clusters providing access to Spark's [MLlib](https://spark.apache.org/docs/latest/ml-guide.html) machine learning toolkit.